em-tlm/ts-lib-report/README.md

 3. To Generate a PDF from HTML

     var pdf = require('./newHTMLtoPDF.js');

     pdf.output("path/to/output/file", data,
- 			{timestamp: "on", pageNumbers: "on", type: "table", "pie", "graph", or 'provide a template'})
+ 			{title: "TITLE", timestamp: "on", pageNumbers: "on", type: "table", "pie", "graph", or 'provide a template'})

-4. Notes on template:
+4. Notes on templates:
     - Does not support JQuery
+    - data must be defined in template as JSON.parse(<%- JSON.stringify(raw)%>) (see .ejs files in public/templates for examples)